 Alternatively, lots of brokers provide investment research and analytical tools to help you make decisions on which funds to buy.

-Other features that premium fund supermarkets provide include example portfolios, fund suggestion lists and portfolio analysis tools.
+Other features that premium investment platforms provide include example portfolios, fund suggestion lists and portfolio analysis tools.

 What will I be charged for using an investment platform?

-When investing through a fund supermarket, the charges displayed by a fund manager are not the only ones to consider.
+When investing through a investment platform, the charges displayed by a fund manager are not the only ones to consider.

-Rules introduced in 2014 mean that fund supermarkets must now charge a separate fee for their services.
+Rules introduced in 2014 mean that investment platforms must now charge a separate fee for their services.
 These come in two forms: flat, fixed fees and percentage fees.

 This is a percentage of the value of the investments you hold.
 Many platforms reduce this fee as your portfolio gets larger.

 So, you may be charged 0.5% on the first £100,000, then 0.3% on the next £150,000.
 Others will reduce the fee altogether as you hit a higher tier of investments.